microsoft/vscode-go/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

-Check the boxes that meet your PR

-- [ ] Closes ISSUE #NUMBER (identify the issue associated with this PR)
+Closes ISSUE #NUMBER (identify the issue associated with this PR)
-- [ ] New tests added

 **Describe your PR**